USS Enterprise (NCC-1701): Filming models

 The 11-foot model was initially filmed by Howard Anderson.
 Anderson's team struggled to film the model in a way that suggested it was moving at tremendous speeds, as the producers wanted to avoid the cliched look of a spacecraft drifting through space.
+Additionally, the model was so large there was little room in the filming space for the camera to move around it.
 Anderson could not keep up with the filming and special effects needs for regular production, so producers hired several other studios to contribute effects and additional footage.
 Motion control equipment was too expensive, so the ship was filmed with stop motion.
 Filming was often delayed by the heat generated by the studio and model's lights.
+Most third-season footage of the Enterprise was reused first- or second-season footage.
 Special effects were produced as cheaply as possible.
-Most third-season footage of the Enterprise was reused first- or second-season footage.
 Animators for Star Trek: The Animated Series (1973–75) rotoscoped Enterprise footage to recreate the ship's movements, contributing to the impression of the animated series being a fourth season of the original.
 The animated show's limited color palette could not accommodate all of the ship's various colors, so the Enterprise was depicted as a consistent gray.

-For the Star Trek: Deep Space Nine episode "Trials and Tribble-ations" (1996), Greg Jein created an Enterprise model exactly half the size of the 11-foot original, and it was the first production model of the starship to be built in more than 30 years.
-A CGI Enterprise makes a cameo appearance at the end of the Star Trek: Enterprise series finale, "These Are the Voyages..."
-(2005).
-Artists creating another CGI Enterprise for the remastered original series had to ensure the model was not so detailed that it was incongruous with the overall 1960s production.